FerhatAKKOC/Shopping/README.md

 gradlew bootRun
 ```

 <i>Note</i> : be sure that DB tables are filled in with mock data.
-Checks DB.
+Checks DB, if an issue arises, checks logs.

-Later, you can send some request to check if it is running properly.
+Later, you can send some REST requests to check if it is running properly.

 ```sh
 http://localhost:8080/products/